All About DWI Penalties

 If convicted of DWI of one of the above alcohol related offenses, you also face financial penalties (surcharges) from the DPS of $1,000 per year for three years if you are convicted of a first DWI.
 This penalty increases to $1,500 per year for a second or a subsequent DWI conviction and $2,000 per year if your breath alcohol content was .16 or higher at the time you took the breath test.

 Penalties vary greatly for DWI offenses.
 I am a tough criminal defense attorney, ready to fight for your charges to be dropped or reduced as much as possible.
-Contact me today to schedule an initial consultation.
+Reach me through an online form or by calling 713-489-7763 today to schedule an initial consultation.